Regional and Country-specific Leadership Programs

 - Strengthened ties and linkages with international colleagues.

 Global Tobacco Control Leadership Program

 This comprehensive two-week leadership program was focused on building leadership capacity to develop effective tobacco control policy interventions.
-The final leadership program was held in July 2016, and the institute has refocused on regional, in-country leadership programs.
+This program is currently discontinued, as the Institute has refocused on regional, in-country leadership programs.

-The program course sessions focused on a range of tobacco topics, including policy development, advocacy, communications, intervention planning, implementation and evaluation, and management and leadership.
-Factors that distinguished the program from traditional tobacco control trainings were:
+The program sessions addressed a range of tobacco topics, including policy development, advocacy, communications, and management and leadership.
+Key characteristics of the program included:

 - Active engagement among a wide variety of international participants who come from different settings and backgrounds